maoyuans/chronicles-of-terre/hidden/TBR/Silence.md

 Labyrinthine's triage team thinks it's just tinnitus, trauma related.
 Briefly mention dreams.

+## Diary: To see stars

+Can't sleep, go out for a walk.
+The stars seems different, much less stars, some disappear in a blink.
+Maybe vision problems too.

 ## Letter: Other slates

 Slates from other sites arrived: they record the exact same poem.
 Confusion as to why.
 A larger meaning?